 Its short and fast designed to let you play and practice your moves.
 Check the Ruahine Whitewater Club facebook page for organised events and to seek guidance on first time use.

-A key is available for the facilities (showers and toilet) from Bivouac Outdoors in Palmerston North.
+A key is needed for the facilities (showers and toilet).
 There are even floodlights for night paddling.
 It may be possible to negotiate water flow for special events.
 There may be someone who knows on the Ruahine Whitewater facebook page.

 The run is only a few hundred metres long, but it is chocka with features to practice cutting into eddies, surfing waves and punching through holes.
 There are a couple of nice little drops to practice boofing and it’s great for practicing for tight technical runs.

 The course is very pushy because the natural state of flow in the Mangaore is a small steep stream.
 The power scheme dumps 15m3/s into the stream to flow over artificial features.
 There is a pathway with observation points to walk back to the put-in.

 On our first trip there we discovered it’s an interesting place to practice swimming….don’t go there.
 The posted rules are that you must be a Grade 3 paddler to use the facility.
 Respect the rules.
 It’s a long swim to the next road if you miss the (easy) eddy at the take-out or you’re swimming and chasing a paddle.
 If you overshoot keep going till you hit a road bridge.